Codebase Overview: Neo.mjs - The AI-Native Web Platform

 The Architecture: Why These Choices?

-The Problem: Single-threaded frameworks fundamentally cannot prevent UI jank.
+The Problem: Within the browser, single-threaded frameworks fundamentally cannot prevent UI jank.
 They use schedulers and time-slicing, but they're still fighting the browser's event loop.

-The Solution: Neo.mjs moves all application logic to dedicated workers:
+The Solution: The Neo.mjs Frontend Engine moves all UI application logic to dedicated web workers:

 - App Worker: Your entire application (components, state, logic)